Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 How to alleviate the condition?

-Is chest pain during ovulation always a normal variant?
+Is chest pain during ovulation always normal?

 In addition to physiological pain, the appearance of discomfort in the mammary glands may indicate the development of pathology.